halsafar/BeatSaberSongBrowser/README.md

 ## Status
 - Only tested happy paths so far.

+### Known Issues
+- Original sorting method (what you normally get with just SongLoaderPluging) is not working

 ## Usage
 - This adds three sorting methods to the Song Browser: